jennguyen1/jn.general/README.md

 - **remove_duplicated**: removes duplicated rows by specified columns
 - **merge_mult**: merge multiple data frames using data.table merging
 - **to be or not to be**: returns the subset and anti-subset, supply own subsetting function or pre-existing functions (subset, filter, distinct, etc).
 Useful for splitting data sets and running analyses in parallel on both sets.
-- **reorder_cols**: extension of dplyr::select.
-Reorders columns based on selection syntax provided by dplyr::select and also appends unselected columns.
+- **reorder_cols**: extension of `dplyr::select`.
+Reorders columns based on selection syntax provided by `dplyr::select` and also appends unselected columns.

 **Misc Data Wrangling**
 - **shortcuts**: import libraries, wipe environment / blank slate, string concatenation shortcut